ibm-cloud-docs/cloud-infrastructure/ips.md

 ## Red Hat Enterprise Linux server requirements
 {: #red-hat-enterprise-linux-server}

-If your server uses a Red Hat Enterprise Linux (RHEL) license provided by {{site.data.keyword.cloud_notm}} infrastructure, you must also allow access to the service network as follows; otherwise, updates and licensing do not function properly.
+If your server uses a Red Hat Enterprise Linux (RHEL) license provided by {{site.data.keyword.cloud_notm}} infrastructure, provisioning is dependent on completing the following actions:

+* Complete the SSL VPN requirements listed in [Service network (on back-end/private network)](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#service-network).
+* Open the RHEL endpoint rhha01.updates.us-south.iaas.service.networklayer.com.
+This requires adding the IP 161.26.112.28 to the firewall rules.
+Since DNS round robin is involved, this endpoint is not a single endpoint and could be moved as needed.
+* Allow access to the service network as follows.
+Otherwise, updates and licensing do not function properly.

 |Server location|Allow private service network for this data center|
 |---|---|